A Little Bit About Me

 As much as I would love to travel to far-flung places around the planet, the photographs on this website were not captured in exotic locations or world-famous cities – they were taken close to home, in my local area.

 My work is rooted in the belief that compelling stories and striking images can be found anywhere, especially in the familiar places we often overlook.
-Overall, my approach to photography is more interpretive than pure documentary.

-Ongoing Projects
+Projects

 The Space Between